apache/incubator-kie-tools/examples/micro-frontends-multiplying-architecture-todo-list-view/README.md

 This package exposes the necessary files for you to create a 'To do' List Envelope.

-It's divided in the following submodules:
+It's divided in the following directories:

 1. `api`
    - Provides the APIs that the Channel/Envelope expose to each other.